databrary/design/top_level.md

 These titles should be descriptive, as they are what is displayed to the Databrary community.
 Titles should be clear enough that any user can get a general idea about the content.
 Formal titles should be concise and not so encumbered in information that they become unwieldy.
 A character limit of one-hundred is imposed.

- Before naming anything, a PI should ask themselves:
+ Before naming anything, a PI can ask themselves:

- **What the most important aspects?**
+ **What are the most important aspects?**

 * physical description
 * specific population